 Sales of cars and trucks have risen since the end of the 2009 Great Recession, and because vehicle owners are driving their vehicles longer, service has also expanded.
 Consumer awareness of the need for preventive maintenance, repairs and scheduled servicing to extend the overall value of their vehicles has created rising demand for parts and services.

-That has resulted in new growth and revenue opportunities for many businesses such as independent auto repair shops, collision shops and original equipment-franchised dealerships, according to a new educational for original equipment parts manufacturers and the greater automotive parts industry from automotive data supplier Motor Information Systems.
+That has resulted in new growth and revenue opportunities for many businesses such as independent auto repair shops, collision shops and original equipment-franchised dealerships, according to a new educational white paper for original equipment parts manufacturers and the greater automotive parts industry from automotive data supplier Motor Information Systems.

 The paper analyzes the strong opportunity for automakers and franchised dealers to sell more of their parts to independent repairers and the need to partner with a trusted data provider to code OE parts to aftermarket standards to provide “enhanced information for everyone.”

 Motor writes that independent shops perform more than 70% of all post-warranty service and repairs, and they typically buy most of their parts from non-OE sources that often don’t offer OE-branded parts in their database.